Vincennes Fortnightly Club

-Vincennes Fortnightly Club is a historic Women's club clubhouse located at Vincennes, Knox County, Indiana.
+Vincennes Fortnightly Club is a historic Women's club clubhouse located at Vincennes, Indiana.
 It was built in 1928, and is a two-story, Colonial Revival style brick and Indiana limestone building.
 The tripartite front facade features arched openings and a decorative metal railed balcony on the second floor.
-The dumbbell shaped building consists of a main entrance block, auditorium, and rear stage section.
+The dumbbell-shaped building consists of a main entrance block, auditorium, and rear stage section.

 It was added to the National Register of Historic Places in 2000.